 - Spinal stenosis — a narrowing of the spinal canal or the foramina, which are the openings through which nerve roots pass

-- Herniated disc – gel-like nucleus material seeps out of an intervertebral disc through a tear in the outer disc wall, which can irritate adjacent nerve structures
+- Herniated disc — gel-like nucleus material seeps out of a disc through a tear in the outer disc wall, which can irritate nearby nerves

 - Bulging disc — the outer disc wall is displaced from its normal boundary and can press against the spinal cord or a nerve root